Dockerising an ASP.NET Core application

 In summary we have taken a ASP.NET Core application and made it compile and run inside a Docker container.
 All in under 30 minutes.
 Not bad if I do say so myself.

 Once again all the code I have used for this post is up on my GitHub account and can be found here.

 I hope you have found this post useful.
 If you have any questions or feedback please leave a comment below.
 You can also find me on Twitter.
-I will be getting comments added to the blog in the near future.

 Until next time.